GfSE/SAF-Cameo-Profile/README.md

 ## SAF Profile

-**[SAF_Profile.mdzip](plugin/profiles/SAF_Profile.mdzip)** has been created by the System Architecture Framework Working Group of the German Chapter of INCOSE, GfSE e.V.
-The SAF Profile contains the Stereotypes according to the [SAF-Specification](https://github.com/GfSE/SAF-Specification/), [List of Stereotypes](https://github.com/GfSE/SAF-Specification/blob/main/stereotypes.md).
+**[SAF_Profile.mdzip:](plugin/profiles/SAF_Profile.mdzip)** The mdzip file contains the SAF Profile with Stereotypes according to the [SAF-Specification](https://github.com/GfSE/SAF-Specification/).
+See this [List of Stereotypes](https://github.com/GfSE/SAF-Specification/blob/main/stereotypes.md).

+ **[plugin.zip](plugin/plugin.zip)** installs the SAF Profile and additional Diagram types for some Viewpoints.
+It is needed for opening the SAF FFDS Example Model.
+The plugin also provides the SCM Profile which is used develop viewpoints within SAF.

 ## Versions